Seirdy/seirdy.one/content/meta/wcag-conformance.md

 [SC 4.1.1: Parsing](https://w3c.github.io/wcag/understanding/parsing.html)
 : I validate all the required properties using the Nu HTML Checker and `xmllint`.
 All pages are well-formed polygot (X)HTML5.
 Every deploy contains a step that runs `xmllint` to ensure that all content is well-formed.
+Note that this requirement has been dropped from WCAG 2.2.

 [SC 4.1.2: Name, Role, Value](https://w3c.github.io/wcag/understanding/name-role-value.html)
 : I use standard HTML controls, enhanced by fully-compliant WAI-ARIA 1.2 and DPUB-ARIA 1.1.
 I regularly run the Nu HTML Checker, axe-core, and IBM Equal Access Checker on every page of my site to validate this.